Osman-Rasooli/Osman-Rasooli/README.md

 ### Hi there 👋, I'm Osman Rasooli
 #### Full-Stack Web Developer, UI/UX Designer
 I'm Osman Rasooli from Afghanistan, and I do web development and designing.
 I really enjoy learning languages and frameworks like React.
 I also enjoy UI, UX and designing.
+I have been doing web development since 3 years.

 - 🔭 I’m currently working on a Bug Tracker project.
 - 🌱 I’m currently learning GraphQL